 Pro Tip: Sleeping Bags

-If it’s a clear, sunny day then turn your bag inside out and leave it on top of your tent to dry out during the day.
+- If it’s a clear, sunny day then turn your bag inside out and leave it on top of your tent to dry during the day.
 Buying a bag with black interiors will absorb more sunlight and dry out faster.

-Winter bags are typically filled with goose down due to its superior warmth-to-weight ratio, however, be careful to keep your bag dry (or purchase one with water-resistant down) as wet down quickly loses its insulating properties.
+Winter bags are typically filled with goose down due to their superior warmth-to-weight ratio, however, be careful to keep your bag dry (or purchase one with water-resistant down) as wet down quickly loses its insulating properties.

-If you like to travel light, you can forgo a sleeping pad in the summer, in the depths of winter is a different story.
-As Bear Grylls, the love him or hate him ex-SAS trooper and tv presenter says, “one on the bottom is worth two on the top”.
+If you like to travel light, you can forgo a sleeping pad in the summer, but in the depths of winter, it’s a different story entirely.
+As Bear Grylls, the love-him-or-hate-him ex-SAS trooper and TV presenter says, “one on the bottom is worth two on the top”.

 Pro Tips: Electronics

-If you find your cell phone has died, place it in an inside pocket close to your body heat and you may well find it works again.
+- If you find your cell phone has died, place it in an inside pocket close to your body heat and you may well find it works again.